 And yet I now see that this need not be the case.
 When we approach standards like the Common Core with a “How can I wrangle this thing into something that promotes long-term student flourishing” attitude rather than a “Oh @#%& what now!?” attitude, the standards don’t take our hearts out of the game and instead offer us a chance to learn a bit more about what it is we’re after as teachers.

-All of that is to say that the difference between Teaching the Core and a lot of “Common Core Aligned” resources/blogs out there is that I emphasize us, as educators, owning the standards and making sense of them so that they can inform (but not bastardize) our literacy instruction.
+All of that is to say that the difference between my blog and a lot of “Common Core Aligned” resources/blogs out there is that I emphasize us, as educators, owning the standards and making sense of them so that they can inform (not deform) our literacy instruction.
 Likewise, the difference between teachers who maximize their impact long-term and those who get burnt out is that impactful teachers cultivate a mind bent on impact.

 Cultivate is a key word — it brings up gardening imagery.
 Picture your mind/heart as a garden that needs constant tending, weeding, watering, fertilizing, and stuff like that.
 Gardening is a lot of work — that’s why I’m horrible at it (see the photo above) — and so is keeping a heart and mind that can teach well.